Robert Gesink: 2014

 Gesink had a promising start to his 2014 season finishing 6th in the Tour Down Under and 5th in the Tour of Oman.
 His season however was disrupted by heart problems for which he received surgery, preventing him from riding the Tour de France, switching his hopes to the Vuelta a España.
 However, while he was in seventh position overall at the Vuelta, he withdrew before Stage 18 to be with his pregnant wife who was hospitalized.

 2015

 After racing the Volta ao Algarve, Gesink suffered a knee injury.
-He came back at La Fleche Wallonne with a 25th placing.
+He came back at La Flèche Wallonne with a 25th placing.
 He then raced the Tour de Romandie and finished 15th overall.
 Then he focused on the Tour de France, riding in the Tour de Suisse in preparation for the Grand Tour and finished in a solid 9th place.
 He did even better in France, where he finished 6th, right behind big names like Contador and Nibali.